 In this work, Sebastiano (who came from Venice but by this date was one of the leading masters active in Rome) knew that he was going to have to go head to head in competition with Raphael (1483–1520), and that inspired him to pull out all the stops.
 The cunning plan to set them against one another had been hatched by one of the most powerful figures at the papal court: Cardinal Giulio de’ Medici, who later became Pope Clement VII, and who commissioned them both to paint altarpieces for Narbonne Cathedral in France.
 In the event, Raphael’s Transfiguration (now in the Vatican Gallery), which turned out to be his final work, never left Rome, but the original scheme must have been for both works to be closely scrutinised and judged before they vanished forever.

 Even at the time, and not just with the wisdom of hindsight, Raphael was a considerably bigger cheese than Sebastiano, but the Venetian had a not so secret weapon in his armoury.
 He was a close ally of Michelangelo, who cordially loathed the younger and more glamorous Raphael, and supplied Sebastiano with drawings for the central figure group, some of which survive.
 At the same time, the final work is very much Sebastiano’s own creation, not least thanks to the radiant colours of the draperies and the evocative subtlety of the distant landscape.

-At present and until 25th June 2017, The Raising of Lazarus is one of the high points of the National Gallery’s current ‘Michelangelo & Sebastiano’ exhibition, and is keeping company with a whole host of other masterpieces by both artists.
+At the time of writing, The Raising of Lazarus is one of the high points of The National Gallery’s 2017 exhibition 'Michelangelo & Sebastiano', and is keeping company with a whole host of other masterpieces by both artists.
 Inhabiting a spectacular new frame in period style, it has quite simply never looked better, so even its old friends should pay it another visit.